By Borneo specialist Sophie

 Spending the night with an Iban tribe

 The Iban are a branch of the Dayak people, the original inhabitants of Borneo.
-Living in long, communal wooden buildings known a longhouses, they are predominately a farming and gathering community.
-They gained fame as a headhunting tribe when the Dutch and British began to colonise the island in the 19th century — although this has long since abated.
+Living in long, communal wooden buildings known as longhouses, they are predominately a farming and gathering community.
+They gained fame as a headhunting tribe when the Dutch and British began to colonize the island in the 19th century — although this has long since abated.

 After a five-hour drive northwest from Kuching, you’re greeted at the bank of the Lemanak River by a member of the tribe.
 Climbing into a longboat, it’s then a 30-minute journey upriver, passing longhouses and monitor lizards basking on the banks.
 You’re accompanied by a guide, who can translate jaku Iban, the tribe’s local dialect.